Latest Update On COVID-19

-This brings the total number of cases during this Waikato outbreak to 404 (170 active, 234 recovered) with 38 active cases remaining under investigation for links.

-There were eight locations of interest identified yesterday across Hamilton, Huntly and Te Kūiti.

-There are seven pop-up and dedicated testing sites operating across Waikato today in Hamilton, Ōtorohanga, Thames, Huntly, Ngāruawāhia and Te Kūiti.
+There are seven pop-up and dedicated testing sites operating across Waikato today in Hamilton, Waharoa, Ōtorohanga, Ngāruawāhia and Te Kūiti.

-There are two people receiving care for COVID-19 at Waikato Hospital and another COVID-19 positive individual receiving care for an unrelated condition.
+There are four COVID-19 positive patients in hospital, including one in ICU.

-There were 2279 tests processed in the Waikato yesterday and 1776 vaccines delivered.
+There were 1691 tests processed in the Waikato yesterday and 1288 vaccinations delivered.

 |Location